Just like us, our cats can develop dental disease. Find out what the most common conditions are, and what can be done to prevent and treat them.

 Gingivitis and periodontitis are two types of periodontal disease affecting cats, and they start with a build-up of bacterial plaque.
 You’ve likely seen plaque on the canine teeth or the side teeth (premolars and molars).
 It has a yellow-tan to brownish appearance, seen most commonly along the base of the teeth along the gum-line.

 I’m sure you’ve seen mouthwash commercials saying, “If you use X, it’ll kill the bacteria that cause plaque.”
-Well, I’m not sure about their claims, but one thing is true: plaque is a large mass of bacteria mixed with other protein and carbohydrates (mucopolysaccharide matrix) that gets stuck to a tooth.
+Well, I’m not sure about their claims, but one thing is true: plaque is a large mass of bacteria mixed with other proteins and carbohydrates (mucopolysaccharide matrix) that gets stuck to a tooth.
 As it builds and as time goes on, the plaque becomes mineralized, turning into a calculus, which is commonly called “tartar.”

 Well, it’s a complex process, but basically, the bacteria of the biofilm or plaque produce enzymes and toxins, which are damaging to your cat’s gum tissue.
 Your feline’s immune system will then respond, and in doing so, will also contribute to the inflammation, which ultimately causes tissue destruction.

-Damage to your adult cat’s gum line can extend along the inner surface of the cat’s tooth, traveling along the root and creating a pocket of space for more bacteria and plaque to grow.
+Damage to your adult cat’s gum line can extend along the inner surface of the cat’s tooth, travelling along the root and creating a pocket of space for more bacteria and plaque to grow.
 Basically, it’s a vicious cycle: bacteria/plaque causes inflammation → immune system responds → damage to gum tissue → more space for bacteria to colonize → more inflammation!

 OK, so here’s some good news…